PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

     default value, user need to use platform and/or language specifier in front of the `default` keyword, e.g: `<platform>.<language>.<default>`.

     There is a priority order when defining platform/language specific values.
 When user has mixed types of specifications we pick the one with the highest priority.
-    For example, if the user specifies values for `mac.python.name`, `python.name`, `name`, we will pick the first one when generating wrappers for mac+python.
+    For example, if the user specifies values for `mac.python.name`, `python.name`, `name`, we will pick the first one when generating bindings for mac+python.
     It means we pick the maximum specified option.